 A chapter in The Astrology of Fate is devoted to Fate and Synchronicity, covering Jung’s outlook on the unconscious, with a fascinating discussion of secret patterns at work and “something” which guides the individual towards destiny.
 Mainly, the author, Liz Greene, ties the soul and fate together and explores our inner needs reflecting our outer life.

-In the end, both Jungian and Freudian astrology are worth exploring and are incredibly fascinating when applied to astrology, giving our art even greater depth and meaning and moving away from ancient times of mostly predictive astrology.
-We explore the inner-complexity of every individual and in the process, we offer whole lot more soul and expression to a horoscope reading.
+In the end, both Jungian and Freudian astrology are worth exploring and are incredibly fascinating when applied to astrology, giving our art even greater depth and meaning, moving away from ancient times of mostly predictive astrology.
+We explore the inner-complexity of every individual and in the process, we offer a whole lot more soul and expression to a horoscope reading.